-It is worth mentioning that the convergence analysis of mean-field Langevin dynamics and nonlinear Fokker-Planck equations are important in AI (artificial intelligence) sampling problems \cite{carrillo2021consensus, garbuno2020interacting, hu2019mean,kazeykina2020ergodicity, li2021controlling}.
-This is to design mean-field Markov--Chain--Monte--Carlo (MCMC) sampling algorithms.
-The convergence analysis of $f$ towards $f_\infty$ play key roles in AI theory.
-It helps to design algorithmic reliable kinetic sampling methods \cite{FengLi2021,li2021controlling,ma2019there} in Bayesian inverse problems.
-In this direction, our result estimates the exponential decay rates in $L^1$ distance for kinetic type degenerate mean-field stochastic processes.

 This paper is organized as follows.
-In section \ref{section2}, we present the main result of this paper.
-In particular, we give the Hessian matrix conditions for \eqref{Kinetic FP}, under which we establish the global in time exponential convergence results in both free energy functional and $L^1$ norm.
+In Section \ref{section2}, we present the main result of this paper.
+In particular, we give the Hessian matrix conditions for \eqref{Kinetic FP}, under which we establish the global exponential convergence results in time in both the functional free energy and the norm $L^1$.
 In section \ref{section3}, we verify the proposed conditions in examples.
 In sections \ref{section4} and \ref{section5}, we provide the proofs of the main results.